cjtessler/MATH3733-SP18/MATH 3733 Symbolic Computation Midterm Review.md

     Lower than 65: F
     ```

-12. Write a function that accepts a single string as an argument.
+10. Write a function that accepts a single string as an argument.
 Your function should then determine if the string contains a majority of uppercase characters.
 For example, the String "ABCab" has 3 uppercase characters out of its 5 total characters, so it contains a majority of uppercase characters.
 If so, return True, and if not return False.

 13. Write a function that accepts a single string as an argument.
 Flip the case of the String so that uppercase characters become lowercase and lowercase characters become uppercase.
 Return the new string.

+14. Write a function that receives a list of integers and returns their sum.

+13. Write a function that calculates the average of a list of numbers.